-- a) Ensure that land use planning provides for a diverse and inclusive city. - b) Protect and, where possible, enhance natural heritage features and functions and biodiversity of the City's Natural Heritage System and support linkages between and among such systems and features within the City and beyond. - c) Enhance the visual identity of the City through protecting and celebrating the City's cultural heritage resources. - d) Establish and implement policies and actions that will contribute to achieving the targets of the City's Community Energy Plan. - e) Support an integrated approach to meeting the energy needs of the community by designing places and buildings in a way that minimizes consumption of energy and water and production of waste whereby supporting an increasingly low carbon footprint. - f) Promote opportunities for the use and generation of renewable and alternative energy systems. - g) Decouple energy consumption from population growth. - h) Advance innovation by building on the synergies between infrastructure, built form and climate change imperatives.
+- a) Ensure that land use planning provides for a diverse and inclusive city. - b) Protect, maintain, enhance and restore natural heritage features and functions and biodiversity of the City's Natural Heritage System to the greatest extent possible and support linkages between and among such systems and features within the City and beyond. - c) Enhance the visual identity of the City through protecting and celebrating the City's cultural heritage resources. - d) Establish and implement policies and actions that will contribute to achieving the targets of the City's Community Energy Plan. - e) Support an integrated approach to meeting the energy needs of the community by designing places and buildings in a way that minimizes consumption of energy and water and production of waste whereby supporting an increasingly low carbon footprint. - f) Promote opportunities for the use and generation of renewable and alternative energy systems. - g) Decouple energy consumption from population growth. - h) Advance innovation by building on the synergies between infrastructure, built form and climate change imperatives.